 My New Year’s resolutions are really nothing more than “To-Do” lists.
 Except these “To-Do” lists only feature fun projects.
 It’s no surprise that all my “To-Dos” are gardening projects.

-Without further adieu, here’s the list of projects I’m hoping to accomplish this year.
-If you want to know what was on my list for 2020, you can read about it here.
+This is the list of projects I’m hoping to accomplish this year.
+You can read last year’s resolutions here.

 1. Install a New Perennial Border